 The journey from Kong Lor to Thakhek is 180 kilometers and will take you at least 5 hours.
 Around 6.30am a songthaew style local bus begins in Kong Lor and will take you all the way to Thakhek, arriving around midday.
 The cost is $8.50 / 75000LAK and prepare to get a numb bum on the wooden seat!

 You can also choose to continue traveling directly onto Pakse by heading to the bus station in Thakhek.
-On arrival, there are a couple of afternoon bus departures which will get you into Pakse around 8pm.
+On arrival, there are a couple of afternoon bus departures that will get you into Pakse around 8pm.

 If you do happen to miss the direct songthaew from Kong Lor to Thakhek, there is another which leaves at 7.30am to Nahin Lak.
 From there you will need to change to a different Songthaew which will take you to Thakhek.
 This is the same price as the first option.